plzin/plzin.github.io/posts/non-standard-analysis.md

 Basically the n-th element in the sequence is the decimal number if you only keep the first n digits after the dot.
 These elements are of course always rational.
-This should also make clear why cauchy sequences of rationals correspond to the real numbers we intuitively know.
+This should also make clear why Cauchy sequences of rationals correspond to the real numbers we intuitively know.

-Let us answer $0.\overline{9}=1$.
+Let us answer whether $0.\overline{9}$ equals $1$.
 We have
 $$1 = (1, 1, 1, 1, \dots)$$
 and